 The Bass XOV parameter is closely tied to the BassRT parameter.
 It represents the frequency below which BassRT has an effect.
+Note that there are two of these parameters in the Room algorithm.
 One is tied to BassRT, the other is found in the Pattern settings menu and affects the BassBoost.